Apr 19, 2024 1:55:14 PM

 Instability and phase separation of emulsions and suspensions are common challenges.
 Research and production teams find it problematic creating nanoemulsions that are stable.
 This is because most technologies cannot produce the particle size distribution necessary to reach the product goals.

+To overcome these issues, Microfluidizer® Processors use a unique fixed-geometry Interaction ChamberTM to reduce particle sizes uniformly and to a level unmatched by other methods.
 This enables customers to not only optimize formulations and achieve stability, but to also enjoy the cost efficiencies offered by products with a prolonged shelf life.

 These stable emulsions achieved with the Microfluidics equipment mean that it is possible to create a translucent appearance for cannabis, food or cosmetic products.